rriemann/blog/_posts/2015-05-24-model-eu-highlights.md

 [^votes]: In the council, ministers have votes according to the population size of the member state.

 - The Feminists party proposed a 50% gender quorum for the European Central Bank boards.
 The ECR (my faction) was proposing another amendment with a 30% gender quorum (real conservatives politics!).
 Other voices have been raised that support to hire board members on competence rather than gender.
 Another MEP pointed out that 50% is not realisable in a board with an odd number of members as intended.
 I pointed  out that the rule is discriminating inter-sexual candidates.
-The debate continued after the hearing during the coffee break (informal debate `;)`).
+The debate continued after the hearing during the coffee break (informal debate :wink:).

 I had a lot of fun during the week.
 If you have not participated yet in such a simulation, I can only encourage you.
 Do not hesitate.
 You will get to known many interesting people as well.
 I’m confident that I will meet my fellow MEPs again.
 Yannick is visiting me tomorrow.
 I will be part of the volunteers team for the next years edition as a so called *BETA Information Technology Officer*.
 Pretty sure I won’t be the only one.